elmhadji/PaperTrailGuard/README.md

 ## Usage

 ### Desktop App
-- Run the Python script.
+- Run the Python (or script) desktop application .
 - Generate QR codes for your documents.

 ### Mobile App
 - Open the app on your mobile device.
 - Scan QR codes to verify document authenticity.

-## Contributing
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the `LICENSE.md` file for details.